paramraghavan/sql/README.md

 # SQL
-This will be useful for all who have a basic undestanding  of sql or have dabbled with it at work or school and would like to learn more.
+This will be useful for all who have a basic understanding  of sql or have dabbled with it at work or school and would like to learn more.

 - [sql - joins](joins/README.md) - inner joins,  left, right, full outer joins